-Another example of the more traditional and common hand pumps, this cistern pump is capable of retrieving water from up to 25′ so, works as effectively in a shallow well as it does a cistern.
+Another example of the more traditional and common hand pumps, this cistern pump can retrieve water from up to 25′, so it works as effectively in a shallow well as it does a cistern.

-Designed to fit a standard 1 ¼” drop pipe, the traditional design means replacement parts are readily available and affordable.
+The traditional design is designed to fit a standard 1 ¼” drop pipe, which means replacement parts are readily available and affordable.
 It produces a maximum flow rate of around 5 gallons of water per minute (GPM) which is enough to service a standard private residence.

 Best Pump For Heavy, Daily Use: Bison Stainless Steel Shallow Well Pump

 Like all Bison pumps, this stainless steel shallow well pump is handmade from the highest quality materials.
-Designed to retrieve water from depths of up to 25 vertical feet with an average flow rate of approximately 4 ½ GPM.
+They are designed to retrieve water from depths of up to 25 vertical feet with an average flow rate of approximately 4 ½ GPM.

-It can be installed alongside your existing electrical pump as an emergency back-up or used as your sole water source.
+It can be installed alongside your existing electrical pump as an emergency backup or as your sole water source.
 Lead-free and freeze-resistant, this is a pump with quality parts, including a pump head made with 304 stainless steel and brass fittings.